Peter Urlich

 Peter Urlich (born 1956 in Auckland) is a New Zealand musician.
 He is the cousin of fellow New Zealand singer Margaret Urlich.

 Early years

 Urlich was educated at Sacred Heart College in the suburb of Glen Innes, Auckland.

+Son of Daniel and Ruby Urlich, he is the youngest of six children.

 Th' Dudes

 In 1975, he and Dave Dobbyn formed Th' Dudes with Ian Morris.
 After Th' Dudes split in 1980, Urlich headed off to the UK where he was fascinated by the rise of club culture.
 Returning to New Zealand in 1981, he approached writer Mark Phillips and they opened their first club in a run down bar in Auckland's Albert Street.
 Called "A Certain Bar", it was an immediate success and over the next decade, he and Phillips ran a succession of successful clubs.
 These were hugely influential in establishing a contemporary club scene in Auckland.

 In 1986 Urlich and Phillips were partners in Stimulant Records with Simon Grigg.
 The label released the album Eight Arms to Hold You, the first New Zealand club music collection.